launchfort/flock/README.md

 ./node_modules/.bin/flock init
 ```

+*NOTE: If you are upgrading from a previous version of flock then don't run the
+`init` command and instead use the `upgrade` command.
+See [upgrading](./UPGRADING.md).

 ## Writing a Migration

 A migration is typically a Nodejs module that exports an `up` and `down`